Safe tunnels, simple pricing

 Do you log tunnel traffic?

 Not by default.
 We always track aggregate metadata (byte counts, request counts, timestamps) for billing and rate-limiting.
 Request inspection is off by default on every tunnel — you turn it on per tunnel from the dashboard when you want to debug.
-When enabled (Dev plan and up), we record the method, path, redacted headers, and the first 4KB of each request body, visible only to you.
+When enabled (any paid slot), we record the method, path, redacted headers, and the first 4KB of each request body, visible only to you.
 Toggle it off anytime; existing logs are kept until you delete the tunnel.

 Can I use NullBore for webhook testing?